Routing

 $httpRequest = (new Nette\Http\RequestFactory)->fromGlobals();

-Now we have to let the router to work:
+Now all that remains is to let the router do its work:

 $params = $router->match($httpRequest);